-X-ray crystallography has been utilized in major scientific advances during the past century — it's the means by which the molecular structures of DNA, hemoglobin, ion channels and RNA polymerase were determined.
-Additionally, nearly all recent Food and Drug Administration-approved small-molecule therapeutics depended upon crystallographic structures for decision making during drug discovery and development.
+X-ray crystallography has been used in major scientific advances during the past century — it is the means by which the molecular structures of DNA, hemoglobin, ion channels and RNA polymerase were determined.
+Additionally, nearly all recent Food and Drug Administration-approved small-molecule therapeutics depended upon crystallographic structures for decision-making during drug discovery and development.

 Crystallography at Mayo Clinic

-Collaborations in the Structural Biology Core at Mayo Clinic are using crystallography for studies related to rational therapeutic drug design, alterations in supramolecular structure, enzyme mechanisms, and protein and nucleic acid recognition.
+Collaborations in the Structural Biology Facility at Mayo Clinic are using crystallography for studies related to rational therapeutic drug design, alterations in supramolecular structure, enzyme mechanisms, and protein and nucleic acid recognition.